ishangupta6412/winter-of-contributing/React-Forms/README.md

 # React Forms
-As we know HTML also provides a form but it's a bit different from other DOM(Document Object Module) in React.
+As we know HTML also provides a form but it's a bit different from other DOM in React.

 The form below accepts a Name and Age as input.